The warning was always there.

 Stay Connected

-Occasional notes on the novels, the real-world systems behind the fiction, and progress on NEXUS.
+Occasional notes on the novels, the real-world systems behind the fiction, and progress on the next book.
 No more than once a month.

 No spam.
 Unsubscribe at any time.